Divyat Mahajan

 • Visiting Researcher, Meta FAIR

 I am a final year Ph.D. candidate at Mila & Université de Montréal, advised by Ioannis Mitliagkas.
-Currently, I am a visiting researcher at Meta FAIR working on pretraining large language models with the memory and generalization team.
-My research interests can be outlined broadly as follows.
+Most recently, I was a visiting researcher at Meta Super Intelligence Labs (FAIR) working on pretraining large language models with the memory and generalization team.

-For further details, please refer to my thesis proposal (report, slides).
 My research is supported by the FRQNT doctoral fellowship, and I am deeply grateful for the amazing collaborations that have enrinched my Ph.D. journey.
-I am advised by Kartik Ahuja and Pascal Vincent under the Meta AIM Program, where I work on compositional generalization and multi-token prediction for large language models.
-I also did a summer internship at Microsoft Research Cambridge, where I worked on amortized inference and in-context learning with Cheng Zhang and Meyer Scetbon.
-Further, in the initial years of my Ph.D.
-I worked with Vasilis Syrgkanis at Stanford on causal inference.
+I was advised by Kartik Ahuja and Pascal Vincent under the Meta AIM Program, and also did a summer internship at Microsoft Research Cambridge with Cheng Zhang and Meyer Scetbon.
+Further, I worked with Vasilis Syrgkanis at Stanford, and prior to Ph.D., I was a research fellow at Microsoft Research India with Amit Sharma.

 Select Publications & Preprints